juliangdz/SLM_Aircraft_Predictive_Maintenance/README.md

 ### File Information:

 - 'slm_assignment.ipynb': This file is the jupyter notebook used for data analysis, regression analysis and classification analysis, for the purpose of this study.
+- '437451 Statistical Analysis for Enhanced Aircraft Engine Upkeep.pdf': this is the assignment report with detailed data analysis, regression and classification analysis and discussions on results.
 - 'experiments_tracker_classification.csv': This is the log of the classification experiments run with their parameter information and performance information.
 - 'experiments_tracker_regression.csv': This is the log of the regression experiments run with their parameter information and performance information.
 - 'data/train_selected.csv': the training dataset that has been provided.